 - 1. Follow the procedure in Before Working Inside Your Computer.

 - 2. Remove the:

 - cover

-- bezel
+- hard drive assembly

-- 3. Open the front bezel door.
+- VGA board

-- 4. To remove the coin cell battery:
+- 3. To remove the coin cell battery:

 - a.
-Using a plastic scribe, release the coin cell battery until it pops out.
+Press the release latch until the coin cell battery pops out.

 - b.
-Remove the coin cell battery from the connector on the system board.
+Remove the coin cell battery from the system board.